lyokoth/Social-blocker-extension/README.md

 # Social Blocker
- an extension that blocks social media sites in chrome
+A Google Chrome extension that blocks social media websites for the time the user sets.
+(Facebook, Twitter, Twtich, Instagram, TikTok)